The-hated-one/Codesmith-notes/precourse/shell.md

 - `find . -name "*.txt"` find all .txt files in this dir
 - `find . -name "*.txt" -mtime 0` find all .txt files in this dir modified today
 - `find . -name "*.txt" -mtime 5` find all .txt files in this dir modified in the last 5 days
+- `find /path -name '*.mpg' -o -name '*.avi'` find both .mpg and .avi files.
+- `find . -iname "*.txt"` -iname is case insensitive file search
+- `find . -name "*.txt" -a -size + 700M` files bigger than 700M.
+- `find /home/ -name '*.avi' -a -size +700M -mtime -15 -exec mv '{}' /my/new/movies/ \;`
+  - Find .avi files greater than 700M, that are newer than 15 days and move them to a new location (that already exists on your system).

 ## Grep